 - While the lentils and carrots are cooking heat the olive oil, gently in a large, heavy bottomed pan.
 Add the onions, cover, reduce the heat to very low and cook for 5 minutes or so until soft and just beginning to brown.

-- Add the garlic, bay leaves, thyme, tomatoes, peppers, paprika and tomato puree and cook gently for a further minute or so until aromatic.
+- Add the garlic, bay leaves, thyme, most of the tomatoes, most of the green pepper (keep a few pieces of each aside to use later), paprika and tomato puree.
+Cook gently for a further minute or so until aromatic.

 - Add two tablespoons of water, cover and stew on the lowest temperature for 10 minutes.
 Add a little more water if necessary.